 Apr 23, 2013 - Dakar, Senegal

-Today we have our final breakfast & leave the ship.
-So sad.
-I'm not really ready to go home yet.
-I'd happily stay on another week or two.
-We grabbed a final breakfast & said our goodbyes to passengers & the outstanding staff.
-Mo, Eric, Rastko, Monica, Sean & I have all booked a day tour with Senegal Style to see a nature preserve rather than doing the more standard city and Goree Island tour.
+Today we had our final breakfast & left the ship.
+So sad!
+I wasn’t really ready to go home yet & could happily stay on another week or two.
+We said our goodbyes to other passengers & the outstanding staff.
+Mo, Eric, Rastko, Monica, Sean & I have all booked a day tour with Senegal Style to see Bandia nature preserve rather than doing the more standard Dakar city and Goree Island tour.
 A wildlife safari sounded like a great departure after 2 weeks of city tours.
-Our tour guide has turned out to be a bit flaky, but she did have the...
+It also sounded right up Sean’s alley.
+Our tour guide has turned out to be a bit...

 Jump to full entryTrip Journal